-It’s getting to be that time of year again!
-While summer draws to a gentle close, the most beautiful time of year is just beginning in Buffalo, that special time when ordinary green leaves transform into a natural collage of living wonderment.
-Striking a happy medium between the stifling heat of August and the bitter cold of December, fall is the quintessential season to sample every unique experience Buffalo has to offer.
+Striking a happy medium between the stifling heat of August and the bitter cold of December, Fall is the quintessential season to sample every unique experience that Buffalo has to offer.

-As the scenery changes so do the flavor of events, wildlife and opportunity for enjoyment in Western New York.
-On a crisp, bright day our area doesn’t lack for options.
-This helps in making fall by far the greatest time of year to appreciate nature.
-The transformation of everything around us happens at a sneakily rapid pace, so don’t hesitate to enjoy at some of these favorite local spots.
+As the scenery changes so do the flavor of events, wildlife, and opportunity for enjoyment in Western New York.
+On a crisp, bright day our neck of the woods doesn’t lack options.
+Needless to say, Fall is by far the greatest time of year to appreciate nature.
+The transformation of everything around us happens at a sneakily rapid pace, so don’t hesitate to enjoy it at some of these favorite local spots!

-Easily the best locale to spot a wide variety of neo-tropical migratory birds, this natural sanctuary also offers an expanse of trails to traverse.
+Easily the best local to spot to spectate a wide variety of neo-tropical migratory birds, plus this natural sanctuary also offers an expanse of trails to traverse.
 This park is one of the largest preserves in Western New York.
 It’s lush, lively marshland is simply brimming with wildlife.
 Keep your eyes open, and make sure to bring binoculars.

 Although most people won’t think twice, this small mysterious path is easily the most exhilarating part of the park.
-A person need only sit on the bench nearest the water, perhaps seven feet away, to see exactly what kills that grass.
+You can sit on the bench nearest to the water, perhaps seven feet away, to see exactly what kills that grass.
 Every night like clockwork, a small colony of beavers make the journey from one pond to another.
 As nocturnal creatures they’re likely looking for a meal.

 If you stay silently still, the beavers will lumber right by; it’s truly an incredible experience.
-Likewise, they’ll take notice of your presence, but don’t move and they won’t mind.
+Likewise, they’ll take notice of your presence, but if you don’t move, then they won’t mind.

 1 Fuhrmann Blvd, Buffalo, NY 14203

-Officially voted “The Fishing Capital of America,” the town of Olcott features what are probably the two best piers of the state.
+Officially voted “The Fishing Capital of America,” the town of Olcott features arguably the two best piers in the state.
 Obviously they’re great for fishing, but it’s nice to just walk along the water for a change of pace once in a while.
-The piers are a great spot to watch the sun go down, and swans can be seen from time to time at the old docks near by.
+The piers are a great spot to watch the sun go down, and swans can be seen from time to time at the old docks nearby.

-The town of Olcott in its self is a quaint, character rich area.
-With a variety of appealing shops the town has its own lighthouse, beach, carousel and park area – all right on the water.
+The town of Olcott in its self is a quaint, character rich area with a variety of appealing shops.
+The town has its own lighthouse, beach, carousel, and park area – right on the water.

 Old Wilson Burt Rd, Burt, NY 14028

 These extensive Lockport caves are a great way to spend an afternoon.
-You can take a group tour and get to see first hand how extensive they truly are.
-The underground tunnels are man made, blasted out of solid rock during the industrial revolution.
-The tour features one of the nation’s longest underwater boat rides, a ropes course and even a zip line!
+You can take a group tour and get to see first hand how profound they truly are.
+The underground tunnels are a man made artifact, blasted out of solid rock during the industrial revolution.
+The tour features one of the nation’s longest underwater boat rides and more!

-The trail circling this park is a little less than two miles.
-However, it is part of the Conservation Trail (171 miles) which passes through Akron Falls as part of the mind numbingly long (900+ miles) Finger Lakes Trail System.
+The trail circling this park is a little less than two miles in length.
+However, it is part of the Conservation Trail (171 miles) which passes through Akron Falls which is a branch of the extensive (900+ miles) Finger Lakes Trail System.
 There are two separate waterfalls at Akron Falls, and each is quite formidable.
-The lookout point of the upper falls is the perfect spot to soak up the crisp fall air.
-Amid autumn foliage, the gentle thunder of the waterfall is quite serene.
+The lookout point of the upper falls is the perfect spot to soak in the crisp fall air.
+Amidst autumn foliage, the gentle thunder of the waterfall is quite serene.